LangChain4j Chat

 Name Description Default Type

-chatOperation (producer)
+chatOperation (common)

 Required Operation in case of Endpoint of type CHAT.
 The value is one of the values of org.apache.camel.component.langchain4j.chat.LangChain4jChatOperations.